l-teefah/R-projects/Automated Regression Analysis/Automated_regression_analysis.md

 - Changing report styling by modifying the YAML header

 ## License
-This script is provided as-is under an open-source license.
+This script is provided as it is under an open-source license.
 Feel free to modify and distribute as needed.